 I am in my final year of the MASDOC programme, supervised by Dr. David Croydon and Prof. Daniel Ueltschi.
 Previously, I completed my BA and MMath at King’s College, Cambridge.
 I also spent July-December 2019 at RIMS, Kyoto University.

-I am primarily interested in random walks on random media, particularly those relating to random trees and random maps.
-So far, I have mainly been researching these using resistance growth techniques.
+I am primarily interested in random walks on critical random graphs, particularly those relating to random trees and random maps.

 I can be contacted via email at E.Archer.firstname.lastname@example.org and my office is B0.24.